Skip to Content

 100% yes.

-The displays, even during the day, are incredible.
-Again, I recommend taking a guided tour, as the knowledge shared really enhanced my experience.
+If you have yet to do it, I recommend taking a guided tour, as the knowledge shared enhanced my experience.

 I wouldn’t have paid much attention to some of the more obscure signs without their insight which made the trip much more educational.